pramond/S13-Long-read-Amplicon-Analysis/README.md

 2. seqkit v0.14.0
 3. MOTHUR v.1.40.4

-They should already installed on ADA, but if *seqkit* is not available to you, you can install it with:
+The programs should already installed on ADA, but if *seqkit* is not available to you, you can install it with:

 ```
 conda install -c bioconda seqkit